ankane/jetpack/README.md

 ## Global Commands

-Global commands can be used for packages outside of projects.
+Global commands can be used to manage packages outside of projects.

 ### Global Add